Quantitative Darboux theorems in contact geometry: A tightness radius estimate

 Let $N$ be a compact manifold with nonempty boundary.
 A \dfn{relative open book} on $N$ is a pair~$(B, \theta)$ where \begin{itemize} \item the \dfn{binding} $B$ is a nonempty codimension~$2$ submanifold in the interior of $N$ with trivial normal bundle, and \item $\theta \colon N \setminus B \to S^1$ is a fibration whose fibers are transverse to $\partial N$, and which coincides in a neighborhood $B \times D^2$ of $B = B \times \{0\}$ with the normal angular coordinate. \end{itemize}

-\begin{definition}[\cite{MNW}] Let $(M,\xi)$ be a $(2n+1)$-dimensional contact manifold.
+\begin{definition}[Massot, Niederkr\"uger and Wendl 2013, \cite{MNW}] Let $(M,\xi)$ be a $(2n+1)$-dimensional contact manifold.
 A compact $(n + 1)$-dimensional submanifold $N\hookrightarrow M$ with boundary is called a \dfn{bordered Legendrian open book} (abbreviated \dfn{\BLOB{}}), if it has a relative open book $(B, \theta)$ such that \begin{itemize} \item [(i)] all fibers of $\theta$ are Legendrian, and \item [(ii)] the boundary of $N$ is Legendrian. \end{itemize} If such a submanifold exists then $(M, \xi)$ is called \dfn{PS-overtwisted}. \end{definition} We notice that the notion of a {\em plastikstufe} defined in \cite{Niederkrueger06} is a special case of a \BLOB where the fibers of the \BLOB are of the form $B\times [0,1]$.
 The term PS-overtwisted originally referred to the existence of a plastikstufe in a contact manifold, but it was generalized in \cite{MNW}.
-Although it is not certain if this definition is a definitive generalization of overtwisted to higher dimensional manifolds, it does have some of the properties of 3 dimensional overtwisted contact manifolds.
+Although it is not certain if this definition is a definitive generalization of overtwisted to higher dimensional manifolds since it may or may not be equivalent to the definition in \cite{BormanEliashbergMurphy}, it does have some of the properties of 3 dimensional overtwisted contact manifolds.
 In particular, we have the following result.

-\begin{theorem}[Niederkr\"uger 2006, \cite{Niederkrueger06, MNW}] If $(M,\xi)$ is a PS-overtwisted contact manifold then it cannot be symplectically filled by a semi-positive symplectic manifold.
+\begin{theorem}[Niederkr\"uger 2006, \cite{MNW, Niederkrueger06}] If $(M,\xi)$ is a PS-overtwisted contact manifold then it cannot be symplectically filled by a semi-positive symplectic manifold.
 If the dimension of $M$ is less than 7 then it cannot be filled by any symplectic manifold. \end{theorem}

 A $2n$--dimensional symplectic manifold $(X,\omega)$ is called semi-positive if every element $A\in \pi_2(X)$ with $\omega(A)>0$ and $c_1(A)\geq 3-n$ satisfies $c_1(A)>0.$ Note that all Stein and exact symplectic manifolds are semi-positive.